 Opening hours of the London Aquarium, Sea Life Aquarium

-The London Aquarium, Sea Life Aquarium, is open every day of the week from 10 a.m. to 5 p.m., which is the last hour allowed to access the enclosure.
-Even so, there are certain days of the year when the aquarium is closed, such as December 25, and others when it has reduced opening hours, such as December 24, when it is open until 3 p.m., or December 31, when it is open until 4 p.m.
+The London Aquarium, Sea Life Aquarium, is open every day of the week from 10 a.m. to 5 p.m., which is the latest time allowed to enter the enclosure.
+Even so, there are certain days of the year when the aquarium is closed, such as December 25, and others when it has reduced opening hours, such as December 24, when it is open until 3 p.m. or December 31, when it is open until 4 p.m.

 How much time do you need to visit the London Aquarium, Sea Life Aquarium?